Thursday’s Midday Movers: 3 Stories Driving Markets

-Here are three stories helping shape the markets Thursday afternoon:
+Here are the major stories helping shape the market Thursday afternoon.